 Indeed is one of the most popular and leading jobs search websites.
 Most employers also post openings there directly.
 Indeed post jobs in all career fields and aggregates postings.

-These posting includes company career pages and professional associations, which allows you to search locally or globally.
+These postings includes company career pages and professional associations, which allow you to search locally or globally.

 Furthermore, Indeed hosts more than 150 million resumes, and new jobs are added every minute.
 I have tested Indeed and got a job through the platform, and it was so easy.

-Free resources are available for job seekers that include a resume builder tool and career blog.
+Free resources are available for job seekers that include a resume builder tool and a career blog.